ethan-stone/obsidian-vault-knowledge-base/Fantasia DND Campaign/Notes/Galewind Textiles.md

 Owner is [[Elia Galewind]].
-A human known for her sharp business acumen and philanthropic efforts, particularly her efforts in improving working conditions
+A human known for her sharp business acumen and philanthropic efforts, particularly her efforts in improving working conditions in [[The Dust Bowl]].